Exotic Twisted Equivariant K-Theory: Introduction

 The plan of this paper is as follows.

 In Section \ref{1gerbe}, we introduce the concept of {\em weak $\TT$-invariant gerbes} and study the coupling of them to $\TT$-equivariant line bundles on possibly infinite dimensional good $\TT$-manifolds.
-A pair of coupled weak $\TT$-invariant gerbe and $\TT$-equivariant line bundles will be the initially input data for an exotic twisted $\TT$-equivariant K-theory (see Section \ref{3K-thy}).
+A pair consisting of of coupled weak $\TT$-invariant gerbe and $\TT$-equivariant line bundle will be the initial input data for an exotic twisted $\TT$-equivariant K-theory (see Section \ref{3K-thy}).

-In Section \ref{2coh}, we establish the correspondence of the exotic twisted $\TT$-equivariant cohomology about differential forms on $M$ with coefficients in a line bundle $\xi$ to certain cohomology theory about differential forms on $S\xi$, the circle bundle of $\xi$ (see Theorem \ref{fundtheorem}).
-Such a passage from $M$ to $S\xi$ is needed to be established because when we attempt to develop the exotic twisted $\TT$-equivariant K-theory, we realize that it is difficult to be done on $M$ itself, instead one needs to pass to the circle bundle of $\xi$.
-This space has more room to develop the correct K-theory, who possesses a Chern character landing into the exotic twisted $\TT$-equivariant cohomology.
+In Section \ref{2coh}, we establish the correspondence between the exotic twisted $\TT$-equivariant cohomology, concerning differential forms on $M$ with coefficients in a complex line bundle $\xi$, and certain cohomology theory concerning differential forms on $S\xi$, the circle bundle of $\xi$ over $M$ (see Theorem \ref{fundtheorem}).
+Such a transition from $M$ to $S\xi$ is crucial: when we attempted to develop the exotic twisted $\TT$-equivariant K-theory, we realized that it is difficult to define it on $M$ itself, instead one needs to work on the circle bundle $S\xi$.
+The circle bundle is much larger than $M$ and allows us more room to construct the correct K-theory, which possesses a Chern character landing into the exotic twisted $\TT$-equivariant cohomology.

 In Section \ref{3K-thy}, we introduce exotic twisted $\TT$-equivariant K-theory for possibly infinite dimensional $\TT$-manifolds, and the exotic twisted $\TT$-equivariant Chern character that lands into exotic twisted $\TT$-equivariant cohomology.
 We also establish the transgression formulae in this context, using a new version of Chern-Simons forms.
+The odd degree analogue of the theory is also established in this section.

 {\em Acknowledgements.} The first author was partially supported by the grant AcRF R-146-000-218-112 from National University of Singapore.
-He would also like to thank Qin Li for helpful discussion.
-The second author was partially supported by funding from the Australian Research Council, through the Discovery Project grant DP150100008 and the Australian Laureate Fellowship FL170100020.
+He would also like to thank Professor Weiping Zhang and Dr. Qin Li for helpful discussion.
+The second author was partially supported by funding from the Australian Research Council, through the Australian Laureate Fellowship FL170100020.
+The authors are grateful to the referee for very useful feedback.